HOME

 minefumi

 Thank you for your super fast edition.
-I leaned it’s better to say “five types of prayer.”
+I am happy to learn it’s better to say “heard a bang from behind me

 ★★★★★